tailhook/orchestration_presentation/presentation.rst

 .. class:: fragment small

-    (*) You control only version and numer of instances
+    (*) You control only version and number of instances

 Lithos: Day 0
 =============